-- The driver is responsible for supplying the employer with traffic and criminal violations on their record, but the carrier is responsible for performing necessary background checks to ensure the information is correct
+- The driver is responsible for supplying the employer with traffic and criminal violations on their record, but the carrier is responsible for performing necessary background checks to ensure the information is correct.

-- A driver cannot be disqualified under FMCSA rules from driving a commercial vehicle
+- A driver cannot be disqualified under FMCSA rules from driving a commercial vehicle.

-- A driver must complete a Driver’s Road Test and have been issued a certificate of completion
+- A driver must complete a Driver’s Road Test and have been issued a certificate of completion.

 Log and Coal Truck Accidents in West Virginia

-Logging and coal mining are a substantial part of West Virginia’s economy, and log and coal trucks are a familiar sight on West Virginia’s roads.
-Hauling logs and coal often do not pay as much as other types of commerce, resulting in older and less safe vehicles being used in these industries.
+Logging and coal mining are a substantial part of West Virginia’s economy, and log and coal trucks are familiar on West Virginia’s roads.
+Hauling logs and coal often do not pay as much as other types of commerce, resulting in older and less safe vehicles used in these industries.

-A study done by Virginia Tech found that crashes involving log trucks surpassed every other type of large truck accident between 2011 and 2015.
+A study done by Virginia Tech found that crashes involving log trucks surpassed every type of large truck accident between 2011 and 2015.
 The log trucks were, on average, five years older than their counterparts in other types of commerce.